 - 1 1/2 tbsp light soy sauce

 - 1 tsp sugar

-- 2 tsp black vinegar or rice wine vinegar
+- 2 tsp black vinegar substitute with rice vinegar or white vinegar

 - 1/2 tbsp gochugaru Korean red pepper flakes